Chart Color Schemes

 Population growth drivers in Bundanoon are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Feb 2026 the estimated population of Bundanoon (NSW) is around 2,853.
-This reflects a decrease of 16 people since the 2021 Census, which reported a population of 2,869.
-The change is inferred from AreaSearch's estimation of the resident population at 2,810 following examination of the latest ERP data release by the ABS in June 2024 and an additional 60 validated new addresses since the Census date.
-This level of population equates to a density ratio of 48 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 62.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Bundanoon (NSW) is around 2,837.
+This reflects a decrease from the 2021 Census figure of 2,869 people, a reduction of 32 individuals or approximately 1.1%.
+AreaSearch's estimation of the resident population as of June 2025 was 2,828, with an additional 65 validated new addresses since the Census date contributing to this number.
+This results in a population density ratio of 48 persons per square kilometer.
+Overseas migration accounted for approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth is projected for the suburb of Bundanoon (NSW), expected to increase by 491 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.7% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Bundanoon (NSW) is expected to have an above median population growth compared to national non-metropolitan areas.
+By 2041, the area's population is projected to increase by 457 persons, reflecting a total increase of approximately 15.8% over the 16-year period.

 Frequently Asked Questions - Population